Tailored from £6,600 per person excl. flights

 You’ll stay at Savute Under Canvas on a full-board basis, sharing delicious meals in the open-sided mess tent, or around the campfire under the stars.

-Enjoy a final morning game drive at Savute Under Canvas before transferring to the Selinda Concession and taking a helicopter flight to the Selinda airstrip, where you’ll begin the first day of the Selinda Adventure Trail.
+Enjoy a final morning game drive at Savute Under Canvas before taking a helicopter transfer from the Selinda airstrip to the start of the Selinda Adventure Trail.

 This intrepid exploration safari is a 4-day/3-night course along the Selinda Spillway, an ancient waterway flowing through the woodlands of the private 130,000-hectare Selinda Reserve, linking the Okavango Delta with the Linyanti wetlands.